-Type of Barrier Barrier(s) Description Split Incentives Landlords do not have any incentives to undertake energy installations on behalf of their tenants.
-Land Ownership Load Constraints and Rooftop Leases Many high-potential areas do not have the load to install a maximum-sized array, and rooftop leases do not provide enough financial benefit to make up for the additional liability.
-Financial / Financing Mechanisms Several programs to help finance energy projects have not been effective, such as emPower.
-Funding Altered Time-of-Use (ToU) Rate Schedules Upcoming changes in electricity rates will lower the value of solar production.

-- Funding Sources The City lacks diverse funding sources due to its size and having a limited number of facilities.
-Energy Assurance Plan (EAP) The City does not have a formal EAP to ensure reliability at critical facilities.
-Institutional City Regional Collaboration There is no regional framework for collaboration on energy, climate, and resiliency issues in southern Santa Barbara County.
-Educational / Public Awareness Cost Awareness of Renewable Energy Public awareness of the costs and benefits of renewable energy can be outdated due to technology improvements.
-Regulatory SCE RFO Process SCE's RFO process for resiliency does not place additional value on renewable energy. × Technical / Infrastructural Distribution Grid Parts of the distribution grid in western Goleta may not be able to interconnect additional renewable electricity.
-State and Federal Policy Federal Investment Tax Credits (ITCs) Federal ITCs are currently planned to phase out, which will reduce project viability.
+Type of Barrier Barrier(s) Description ~ Split Incentive Landlords do not have any incentive to undertake energy upgrades on behalf of tenants.
+Property Ownership Load Constraints and Rooftop Leasing Challenges Many high-potential areas do not have the load to install a maximum-sized PV array and rooftop leases do not provide enough financial benefit to make up for the additional liability.
+Financing Mechanisms Several programs to finance energy projects have not achieved desired outcomes Financial / Funding Altered Time-of-Use (ToU) Rate Schedules Recent changes in electricity rates lower the value of solar production. • Funding Sources The City lacks diverse funding sources due to its size and having a limited number of facilities.
+Institutional City Energy Assurance Plan (EAP) The City does not have a formal EAP to ensure electricity reliability at critical facilities.
+Regional Collaboration There is limited regional framework for municipal collaboration on energy, climate, and resiliency issues in southern Santa Barbara County. الْمَ Educational / Public Awareness Cost Awareness of Renewable Energy Public awareness of the costs and benefits of renewable energy can be outdated due to technology improvements and ever-changing electricity rates and programs.
+Regulatory / Utility SCE RFO Process SCE's RFO process for increasing local electrical resiliency does not place additional value on renewable energy. × Technical / Infrastructural Distribution Grid Parts of the distribution grid in western Goleta may not support additional renewable electricity due to low-capacity State and Federal Policy Federal Investment Tax Credit (ITC) The federal ITC is currently planned to drop down and then phase out, which will reduce project viability.